An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie

-Diagram D shows how the self-internalization of space continues and the three primary colors concentrate in the area of just two planes while to the right we see a single large plane in which the three primary colors interpenetrate to form a compact unity:
+Diagram D shows how the self-internalization of space continues with a further growth of planes both in extent and color consistency.
+The three primary colors concentrate now in the area of just two planes while to the right we see a single large plane in which the three primary colors interpenetrate to form a compact unity:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian